 These Kitchen Tools For Kids are perfect for introducing children to the kitchen.
 Let them get creative, have fun and develop healthy eating habits from a young age!

-Lots of you ask me what tools I use in the kitchen with my kids so I thought I’d put together a guide with some kitchen tools that are nice to have on hand for your little helpers!
+Lots of you ask me what tools I use in the kitchen with my kids so I thought I’d put together a guide with some kids cooking tools that are nice to have on hand for your little helpers!
 Some of these are brands I love while others are just general ideas and many brands make similar products.

 All of the links in this post are Amazon affiliate links.
 That means if you choose to purchase something by clicking my link, I get to keep a small portion of the sale at no additional cost to you.
 Thanks for supporting The Lean Green Bean!

 Once kids can stand comfortably for a while, a learning tower is great to have!
 They can stand right at the counter to help but are a bit more secure than being on just a chair or barstool.
 Just watch the younger ones closely though because if they sit or fall down they can definitely fall out through the sides or back.
 You can buy add-ons as well.
 We bought the easel to add to the back of ours.
 It not only makes the back solid, it also adds a magnetic dry erase board and a felt board.
 Little Partners also makes activity boards for the back!